spencertipping/ni/doc/ni_by_example_3.md

 **TODO: Understand this**

 ##Buffered Readahead
-These operations are good for reducing
+These operations are good for reducing over lines.

 * `rw`: read while
   * `@lines = rw {condition}`: read lines while a condition is met